Special interest training

 Community Non-GP based setting (examples)

-HIV medicine, drug health, skin clinics, cosmetic medicine, military medicine, ships doctor, evacuation medicine, Antarctic medicine, alpine medicine, family planning, etc.
+HIV medicine, drug health, skin clinics, military medicine, ships doctor, evacuation medicine, Antarctic medicine, alpine medicine, family planning, etc.

 Advanced Rural Skills Posts (ARSPs)